mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 nothing # hide
 ```

-The `magnitude` and `angle` values define the initial point for the iterative AC state estimation algorithm, while the angle of the slack bus (`type = 3`) remains fixed at the specified value.
+The `magnitude` and `angle` values define the initial point for the iterative AC state estimation algorithm, while the slack bus angle (`type = 3`) remains fixed.

 ---

 ##### Display Data Settings
-Before running simulations, we set the `verbose` keyword from its default silent mode (`0`) to basic output (`1`):
+Before running simulations, we set `verbose` from its default silent mode (`0`) to basic output (`1`):
 ```@example acStateEstimation
 @config(verbose = 1)
 nothing # hide
 ```

-However, if we need more detailed solver output, the `verbose` setting can be adjusted within the functions responsible for solving specific analyses.
+For more detailed solver output, `verbose` can also be adjusted in the functions that solve specific analyses.
 Next, we configure the data display settings:
 ```@example acStateEstimation
 show = Dict("Shunt Power" => false, "Status" => false)
 nothing # hide